callstack/haul/docs/CLI Commands.md

 ### `--dev <true|false>`

 Whether to build in development mode.
-This is `true` by default.
+This is `false` by default.

 ### `--minify <true|false>`